laab-hpc/laab-corex/README.md

 ## Acknowledgement

-This work was developed as a component of the LAAB-HPC framework which was supported by the Juelich Supercomputing Center at Forschungszentrum Jeulich, Germany through the BMBF project 01-1H1-6013 AP6-NRW Anwenderunterst ̈utzung SiVeGCS, the eSSENCE Programme under the Swedish Government’s Strategic Research Initiative, and RWTH Aachen University, Germany through the DFG project IRTG-2379.
+This work was developed as a component of the LAAB-HPC framework which was supported by the Juelich Supercomputing Center at Forschungszentrum Juelich, Germany through the BMBF project 01-1H1-6013 AP6-NRW Anwenderunterst ̈utzung SiVeGCS, the eSSENCE Programme under the Swedish Government’s Strategic Research Initiative, and RWTH Aachen University, Germany through the DFG project IRTG-2379.